onflow/cadence-lang.org/versioned_docs/version-1.0/language/access-control.md

 That reference to the `InnerResource` then only allows calling the function `foo`, which is publicly accessible, but not function `bar`, as it needs the `InnerEntitlement` entitlement, which is not granted.

-However a `OuterEntitlement`-authorized reference to the `OuterResource` can be used to call the `getEntitledRef` function, which returns a `InnerEntitlement`-authorized reference to `InnerResource`, which in turn can be used to call function `bar`.
+However an `OuterEntitlement`-authorized reference to the `OuterResource` can be used to call the `getEntitledRef` function, which returns a `InnerEntitlement`-authorized reference to `InnerResource`, which in turn can be used to call function `bar`.

 This pattern is functional, but it is unfortunate that the accessor functions to `InnerResource` have to be "duplicated".

-To avoid necessitating this duplication, entitlement mappings can be used.
+Entitlement mappings should be used to avoid this duplication.

 Entitlement mappings are declared using the syntax: